akai10tsuki/vsutillib/README.rst

 A range of functions and classes with a variety of uses for
 example:

     - functions

         * **getFileList** - return the files on a directory in **list** of pathlib.Path objects
         * **findFile** - find a file in the system Path return a pathlib.Path object if found
         * **getExecutable** - find executable file
             in PATH and the normal installation paths for Windows and macOS for linux is like findFile

     - classes

         * **RunCommand** - execute command in subprocess and capture output optionally apply regular expression searches and apply a supplied function to receive every line read and process them as needed
         * **ConfigurationSettings** - maintain a set of ConfigurationSettings in a **dictionary** and saved it in xml file

     - utilities

-   * **dsf2wv** - compresses DSF audio files to WavPack compressed files
         * **mkvrun** - CLI utility to execute MKVToolNix_ generated
             command line.
 MKVBatchMultiplex_ is a GUI implementation of this and the main reason this module goes public.
         * **apply2files** - apply a command to all files in the directory specified in recursive by default

 and so on...